HSG-12M: A Large-Scale Benchmark of Spatial Multigraphs from the Energy Spectra of Non-Hermitian Crystals: Poly2Graph Pipeline Details

 \subsection{Initialization and Input}

 Poly2Graph accepts diverse input formats for the 1-D tight-binding crystal.
 It can initialize from a Bloch Hamiltonian $\mH(z)$ or directly from its characteristic polynomial $P(z,E)$.
 Supported formats for $P(z,E)$ include \texttt{sympy.Matrix} (for $\mH(z)$, $\mH(k)$), \texttt{sympy.Poly}, or a raw string expression of the polynomial.
 During initialization, Poly2Graph automatically computes a full set of different representations and properties.
-See the tutorial \appxref{appx:tutorial}, our \href{https://github.com/sarinstein-yan/poly2graph}{GitHub} repository, or the \href{https://pypi.org/project/poly2graph/}{PyPi} page for more details.
+See the tutorial section \appxref{appx:tutorial} or visit our repository \url{https://github.com/sarinstein-yan/Poly2Graph}.

 The energy domain $\Omega \subset \mbb{C}$, which must fully contain the spectral graph $\gG$, is also required.
 While users can specify a custom $\Omega$ and its discretization, by default Poly2Graph can automatically estimate a suitable region by diagonalizing a small real-space Hamiltonian (typically $L=40$ unit cells) and applying a small padding.